tifo09/Stroke-clinical-analytics-sql/README.md

 In clinical practice, early detection of stroke risk factors is critical to prevent irreversible complications

 **The Solution**
-That project designs a **Clinical Database Pipeline Framework** that utilizes a **PostgreSql** to analyse, clean and segment **+5,000 patients records** .standardized clinical classifications were engineered directly database-side using optimized **Sql Views** and then connected to an interactive **Power BI Dashboard** to visualize multi-dimensional patient risk factors.
+That project designs a **Clinical Database Pipeline Framework** that utilizes a **PostgreSql** to analyse, clean and segment **+5,000 patients records**(sourced from kaggle) .standardized clinical classifications were engineered directly database-side using optimized **Sql Views** and then connected to an interactive **Power BI Dashboard** to visualize multi-dimensional patient risk factors.

 ## Teck Stack & decisions :
 **Database Engine:** PostgreSql(`pgAdmin`)